-Each student will write a one-page report on an assigned educational law case (a template will be provided).
-The report must include a summary of the case with the legal dilemma as the focus.
-Students will give a short presentation of the case summary to the class.
+Each student will write four (4) reviews of a professional journal article concerning education and a legal or ethical professional issue (a template will be provided).
+Students may give a short presentation of the article summary to the class.

 Legal/Ethical Issue Journal Report (content based) and Presentation